Malcolm Mercer: Military service

 Mercer's greatest passion however was reserved for the Canadian Militia, which he joined as a student in 1881.
-Posted to The Queen's Own Rifles of Canada as a private soldier, Mercer devoted much time and energy to the unit and became an excellent soldier and first-rate shot.
+Posted to the Queen's Own Rifles of Canada as a private soldier, Mercer devoted much time and energy to the unit and became an excellent soldier and first-rate shot.
 Mercer rose steadily through the ranks of the militia, being made an officer in 1885 and a captain in 1891.
 In 1903 as a brevet major, Mercer led a company to Sault Ste.
 Marie to calm a riot by striking dock workers, his only deployment before 1914.
 In 1911, Mercer was promoted to Lieutenant-Colonel Commandant of the regiment and in 1913, Mercer was aide-de-camp to Defence Minister Sam Hughes during a military tour of Europe, during which he inspected the German Army first-hand and became convinced that war was imminent.

 Outbreak of World War

-At the outbreak of the First World War in August 1914, Mercer was amongst those immediately called upon by Hughes to establish and build a Canadian Expeditionary Force.
+At the outbreak of the First World War in August 1914, Mercer was amongst those immediately called upon by Hughes to establish and build the Canadian Expeditionary Force (CEF).
 Ordered to take his regiment to Camp Valcartier near Quebec City at 12.30 on 4 August, Mercer worked in his law office until 12.00 before arriving on time at the barracks in uniform.
-Within days he had been promoted to Temporary Brigadier-General in command of the 1st Canadian Infantry Brigade which consisted of the first four battalions of the Expeditionary Force recruited in Ontario.
+Within days he had been promoted to temporary brigadier-general in command of the 1st Canadian Infantry Brigade, which consisted of the first four battalions of the Expeditionary Force recruited in Ontario.
 Amongst these men his militiamen were dispersed, intended to spread experience and morale amongst the raw recruits.
-At the end of September, after just under two months training, the brigade departed on the 20-day sea voyage to Britain as the first installment of the Canadian Expeditionary Force.
+At the end of September, after just under two months' training, the brigade departed on the 20-day sea voyage to Britain as the first installment of the Canadian Expeditionary Force.

-On arrival at Plymouth a British officer, Lieutenant General Edwin Alderson, took overall command of the "Canadian Contingent" as the Expeditionary Force was then known and Mercer was despatched to Camp Bustard on Salisbury Plain, where he oversaw the training and organising of the Canadian Force to ready it for fighting in Belgium and Northern France.
-Mercer performed well at this task and an inspection of his camp on 4 November by King George V, Queen Mary, Lord Roberts and Lord Kitchener drew the compliment "No finer physique in the British Army.
+On arrival at Plymouth a British officer, Lieutenant General Edwin Alderson, took overall command of the "Canadian Contingent" as the CEF was then known and Mercer was despatched to Camp Bustard on Salisbury Plain, where he oversaw the training and organizing of the Canadian force to ready it for fighting in Belgium and northern France.
+Mercer performed well at this task, and an inspection of his camp on 4 November by King George V, Queen Mary, Lord Roberts and Lord Kitchener drew the compliment "No finer physique in the British Army.
 A fine brigade.
 Splendid."
-Mercer's fellow brigadiers in the Expeditionary force, Richard Turner and Arthur Currie commanded similar training camps and together the officers prepared their men for departure to France on 9 February 1915.
+Mercer's fellow brigadiers in the CEF, Richard Turner and Arthur Currie, commanded similar training camps, and together the officers prepared their men for departure to France on 9 February 1915.